maudnals/questions/other.md

 ## How to apply styles?
 In `Person.js`:
 `import './Person.css';` // syntax is... just like a JS import!
-Thanks to webpack, which will transform this and import the right file.
+Webpack will transform this and import the right file in `index.html`.